jmerriweather/ex_dhcp/README.md

 The [DHCP protocol][3] listens in on port *67*, which is below the privileged port limit *(1024)* for most, e.g. Linux distributions.

 ExDhcp doesn't presume that it will be running as root or have access to that port, and by default listens in to port *6767*.
-If you expect to have access to privileged ports, you can set the port number in the module configuration.
+If you expect to have access to privileged ports, you can set the port number in the module `start_link` options.

 Alternatively, on most linux distributions you can use `iptables` to forward broadcast UDP from port *67* to port *6767* and vice versa.
 The following incantations will achieve this: